Know which extensions require upkeep and stay on top of them.

 If you’re a manufacturing brand and want to help people find your products at retail chains and stores, implement affiliate location extensions.

-You also have the benefit of device preference if you prefer that your location extensions show on either mobile devices or desktop/tablet, although given the format, we highly recommend showing location extensions on mobile.
+You also have the benefit of device preference if you prefer that your location extensions show on either mobile devices (including tablets) or desktop, although given the format, we highly recommend showing location extensions on mobile.

 If visits to your physical locations—like hotels, auto dealerships, restaurants, and retail stores—are important to your business, you may be able to use store visit conversions to help you see how your ad clicks lead to store visits.